 With this module, the end user can create planning scenarios and analyses in self-service (as with SAC Story).
 With the pre-installed planning functions, such as the distribution of resources or the forecast, you can create your own plans in the shortest possible time.
 In addition, collaborative options are available to the user so that comments can be left behind or discussions can be held.
 Planning and analysis are thus combined in this module.
 Artificial intelligence can also be used to retrieve forecasts and identify potential value drivers.
 The integrated value driver trees can be used to visualize more complex relationships and keep an eye on the most important KPIs.

-If complex user interfaces with special logic are required, the Analytics Designer can also be used to create customized dashboards in this way.
+If complex user interfaces with special logic are required, the Application Designer can also be used to create customized dashboards in this way.

 This last module combines story and planning dashboards.
 In Boardroom, management dashboards can be created from operational dashboards.
 The created dashboards (or individual pages) are merged into a single dashboard.
 A structure is then created in Boardroom (similar to a tree structure) in which the various pages are integrated.